HandsOnPythonProgramming/Hands-On-Python-Programming/README.md

 ## Citation

-Please consider citing the book if you consider it useful for your scientific research work:
+Please consider citing the notebook if you consider it useful for your scientific research work:

 ```